seppovic/check_mk-plugins/slapd/README.md

 * OMD[SITENAME]:~$ check_mk -P install slapd-1.0.mkp

 # Requirements
-* Openldap Server with accessable Monitoring DB.
+* Openldap Server with accessible Monitoring DB.
-* For replication status check, also a service Account/bind-user is required.
+* For replication status check, the provider has to be searchable.
 * slapd.pl plugin for check_mk_agent installed on the target system.

 # TODO
 * specify ACL for service Accounts.
 * extend agent for Multi-Master Replication check.
 * implement Trends for statistic checks?!
+* pnp templates

 # Known issues